 (1) Eat a Currywurst.
 The currywurst is a pork sausage that is steamed, fried, sliced, and then served with ketchup and curry.
 The recipe was supposedly invented by Herta Heuwer in 1949, and it has since become a staple fast food dish in Berlin.
 For those of you looking to sample currywurst, you’ll be glad to know that there are actually two different varieties you can try: Ost Currywurst (which is served without skin) and West Currywurst (which is served with skin).
 I loved both!

 (2) Climb the glass dome on top of the Reichstag.
-The glass dome atop the Reichstag offers 360 degree views of the city below.
+The glass dome atop the Reichstag offers 360-degree views of the city below.
 The dome is open to visitors, however, you’ll have to register online in advance.
 It’s best you do this early on since it’s a really popular attraction and sometimes tickets are not available for several days.
+Alternatively, you can opt for a guided tour and skip the line to the dome with this ticket.

 (3) Wander through Tiergarten.
 Tiergarten, which translates to Animal Garden, is a public park located in the middle of the city.
 Back in the day, this was a forest and it served as the king’s personal hunting grounds.